-Answer a) is incorrect because birds and dinosaurs are not mammals.
+Answer a) is incorrect because birds and dinosaurs are not mammals (or at least the scientists currently estimate that dinosaurs were not mammals).
 Darwin's theory is that the kingdoms remain separate; since birds are of their own kingdom, and experts have claimed that dinosaurs are of the reptile kingdom, neither can be descended from the other.
 The reason why answers b) through e) are wrong is that none of them can be more likely than the others.
 Darwin's theory is based on natural selection arising out of chance changes to the animal; therefore the entire system is random and each is equally likely.

-In the first three quoted passages, Darwin allows for trends toward both higher-organized forms and lesser-organized forms ("retrograded").
+In the first three quoted passages, Darwin allows for trends toward both higher-organized forms and less-er-organized forms ("retrograded").
 Therefore, in Darwin's original theory, any mammal is equally likely to have "descended" from any other mammal; any reptile is equally likely to have descended from any other reptile, etc. In other words, Darwin's basic claim is that the evolution of species within a kingdom is entirely random over the long run, but there is no transmigration of kingdoms.
 Notice that Darwin never claimed that all animal life on earth started from some single-cell critter floating in the ocean that somehow adapted to life on land, then somehow evolved into various animal types, and finally evolved into humanity.
 If that were so, why did evolution stop with humanity?